fanrongca/RFFsNet-SEI/README.md

 - pandas 0.25.0

+- tensorflow 1.12.0

 - tensorflow-gpu 1.13.1

 # File description
-- yolovdoa_train.py -- Data preprocessing, model training, trained model storage function
+- RFFsNet_SEI_train.py -- Data preprocessing, model training, trained model storage function.
-- yolovdoa.py -- Main function of YOLO-DoA, including Neck, Head sturcture, and loss calculation
-- tools.py -- Auxiliary function, including postprocess of predicted boxes,soft-NMS
-- computationcost.py-- Parameter statistics and  computational cost statistics function
-- modules.py -- Implementation functions of CBL and Ups
-- backbone.py -- Backbone of YOLO-DoA
-- yolovdoa_test.py -- Be responsible for reading the trained model and test file, outputting the predicted angle and calculating the RMSE
+- RFFsNet_SEI_predict.py -- Be responsible for reading the trained model and valid file, outputting the predicted classsification results and calculating the Accuracy.
+- \10types\Valid.tfrecord -- A demonstration validation file containing sample and lable for 10 simulated PAs.
+- \10types\saved_model.pb -- the trained model of RFFsNet-SEI for 10 simulated PAs, "variables" folder contains the trained variables.
-- Test.tfrecord -- A demonstration test file containing sample and incident directions
+- \8types\Valid.tfrecord -- A demonstration validation file containing sample and lable for 8 real PAs.
-- saved_model.pb -- the trained model of YOLO-DoA, "variables" folder contains the trained variables.
+- \8types\saved_model.pb -- the trained model of RFFsNet-SEI for 8 real PAs, "variables" folder contains the trained variables.

-# Test step
+# validation step
-- (1) open the yolovdoa_test.py
+- (1) open the RFFsNet_SEI_predict.py
-- (2) In Line 30, modify the "test_path" to the full path of the test tfrecord file (ie. Test.tfrecord)
-- (3) In Line 31, modify the "saved_model_dir" to the full path where the trained model file (ie. saved_model.pb) is located.
+- (2) In Line 19, modify the "saved_model_dir" to the full path where the trained model file (ie. saved_model.pb) is located.
       Noted that saved_model.pb and the "variables" folder should remain in the same level of file path
+- (3) In Line 20, modify the "test_path" to the full path of the Valid tfrecord file (ie. Valid.tfrecord)
+- (4) In Line 21, When the measured data set of 8 PAs is selected, "real_num" is set to 8; conversely, when the real data set of 10 PAs is selected, "real_num" is set to 8
 - (4) Run the yolovdoa_test.py
 - (5) The console will print RMSEs at scene ± 85 ° and scene ± 90 °
 - (6) CSV file (ie. predict.csv) containing real and predicted angels is generated in "saved_model_dir"